jaanga/cookbook/un-flatland/readme.md

 * ~~Works only in Chrome~~ fixed
 * ~~Dropdown list items only update when you change city~~ fixed
-* First person controller: Mouse actions only work when initiated from top of screen.
-Should work from anywhere
+* ~~First person controller: Mouse actions only work when initiated from top of screen.
+Should work from anywhere.~~ Fixed
 * ~~Trackball controller: after you return from first person controller drop downs no longer work.
 Must reload page to make changes.~~ Fixed stupidly: reload page
 * Elevation drops to naught on one side
 * Go to lat/long then change scale: goes to previous location